anagrambuild/bonsol/README.md

 Users tip decreases in value from the time a prover claims it.
 At the slot the prover claims the execution request the tip is at its highest value.
 And it decreases in value until the slot deadline.

 Not producing a proof will result in a loss of claim and a different prover can submit.
 If the prover submits a proof that is invalid they get some of their stake for that execution slashed.

+When a claim starts there is a curve that the paid out tip will decrease over.
+If a prover misses their window or provides a bad proof, then any prover that is not the previous can claim and the tip value resets and the curve starts over.
+This is all until the slot deadline.

 I would love feedback on if this is a good idea or not.
 I think it will incentivise provers to act fast and produce a proof quickly and the proof stake slashing will incentivise provers to produce quality proofs.